Accessibility Statement

 This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 Some issues can be fixed such as adding alt text to images and assessing whether pdfs can be replaced with accessible pdfs or HTML pages however the software has limitations and so it may not be possible to rectify all these issues before a new website is launched.
+Images now have alt text added as of 20 November 2023.
+When we publish new content, we’ll make sure our use of images meets accessibility standards.

-The non-compliances are listed below.
+The non-compliances are listed below:

 Disproportionate burden

-Navigation and accessing information
+Navigation and accessing information.

 • The site is not fully keyboard accessible.
 Although some elements are navigable with a keyboard, the site loses focus when moving through the page with the keyboard.